LeisureLink/gce-inventory/README.md

 Since we operate an environment that spans multiple clouds (GCE, AWS, Rackspace) we wanted to be able to dictate the composition of `hostvars` and `groups` when generating our dynamic inventories.
 Doing so greatly reduces the overhead maintaining our Ansible plays because we have reduced the coupling with the specific cloud provider.

 What do we mean by coupling?
 Ansible's `gce.py` module and its `ec2.py` module are both opinionated about both `hostvars` and `groups`.
-Notably, both of these markup the inventory in a way that is not meaningful to our automation; a prefix of `ec2_` and `gce_` on variables is cumbersome and requires unnecessary logic in our plays to normalize inventories spanning multiple clouds.
+Notably, both of these markup the inventory in a way that is not meaningful to our automation; a prefix of `ec2_` and `gce_` on variables is cumbersome and requires unnecessary logic in our plays deal with the prefixed variables.

 Our own approach enables us to declaritively compose `hostvars` and `groups` into just the information our automation cares about.